luau-lang/luau/docs/_posts/2022-01-27-luau-recap-january-2022.md

 ---

-Luau compiler now optimizes table literals where keys are constant variables the same way as if they were constants, eg
+The Luau compiler now optimizes table literals where keys are constant variables the same way as if they were constants, eg

 ```lua
 local r, g, b = 1, 2, 3